axibase/atsd-use-cases/research/chicago-crime-stats/README.md

 Take a look at the dataset titled **Crimes - 2001 to present** from [data.gov](https://www.data.gov/).

 This dataset can be found on [data.gov](https://catalog.data.gov/dataset/crimes-2001-to-present-398a4).
-On the data.gov website, this dataset can be downloaded as a CSV (1.4 GB), RDF, JSON (**2.8 GB**), or an
-XML file.
-This dataset can easily be parsed using the JSON job in Axibase Collector.
+On the data.gov website, this dataset can be downloaded as a CSV (1.4 GB), RDF, JSON (**2.8 GB**), or XML file.
+The dataset is parsed using [Axibase Collector](https://axibase.com/docs/axibase-collector/) via [JSON Job](https://axibase.com/docs/axibase-collector/jobs/json.html).

-This dataset contains crime statistics collected daily from 2001 to the present time.
+This dataset contains crime statistics collected daily from 2001 to the present.
 This dataset is continuously updated with a time lag of 7 days.
 Statistics are available for **32 different crime types**.
 Furthermore, these crimes may be filtered by the location where the crime occurred, and by the specific crime type.
 For example, for the crime type **Narcotics**, you may filter by 96 locations (for example, alley, street, gas station) and 49 specific violations (possession of cocaine, manufacturing and delivering heroin, soliciting narcotics etc).
 Each crime type has its own number of locations and specific violations that it may be sorted for.